taichengguo/LLM_MultiAgents_Survey_Papers/README.md

 # 🔥Our Survey Paper
 Our survey about LLM based Multi-Agents is available at arxiv: !.

-The following are our summarized LLM-based Multi-Agents architecture and an overview table.
-More details can be seen in our paper.
-Very appreciate any suggestions!
+Our summarized LLM-based Multi-Agents architecture is:
 <div  align="center">
  <img src="./LLM-MA.png" width = "600" height = "400" alt="image" align=center />
 </div>

+The Overview table is as follows.
+More details can be seen in our paper.
+Very appreciate any suggestions!

 <div  align="center">
  <img src="./overview.png" width = "1200" height = "900" alt="image" align=center />